UofT-EcoSystem/DietCode/README.md

 We are actively working on the RFC for upstreaming the codebase to TVM, and will post the latest updates here.

+- [`2022/06/01`] Our RFC is officially merged into the repository.
+We are currently collaborating with OctoML people on the first milestone.
 - [`2022/05/12`] We have opened an
   [RFC](https://github.com/apache/tvm-rfcs/pull/72) in the TVM repository.
 Any suggestions are welcome.